MGunlogson/CuckooFilter4J/README.md

 Counting
 ---------------
 Cuckoo filters support counting items, like counting Bloom filters.
 The maximum count is still limited by max-duplicates to 7 so this should only be used to count small numbers.
-The measured count may be higher than actual count due to false negatives, but will never be lower since Cuckoo filters have no false-negatives.
+The measured count may be higher than actual count due to false positives, but will never be lower since Cuckoo filters have no false negatives.

 Capacity
 --------------------